-With 100,000 downloads and counting, Jenkins is everywhere.
+With 200,000 downloads and counting, Jenkins is everywhere.
 Easy to set up and customize, Developer teams love it.
 And because it’s free, each team runs their own.
 Organizations want to gain centralized visibility and control over the application build process, and eliminate the overhead of having each team maintain their own build system.
-By simply adding an ElectricFlow agent on each Jenkins Server, or replacing Jenkins altogether, Electric Cloud can help.
+By simply adding an ElectricFlow agent on each Jenkins Server, Electric Cloud can help.

 Before Electric Cloud

 - Every team has their own non-standard non-compliant and standalone flavor of Jenkins and inbuilt build processes.

 - Each team running its own Jenkins build server means there is low utilization and no sharing of expensive hardware resources.